-We all have questions at some point that we Google for an answer or need a solution to a problem.
-So when we do find that place online that answers the question or solves the problem, we are very quick to close that website or blog and move on to what we were doing before… We do it without thinking, even though we are taught especially via internet marketing to comment on blogs but we are only doing this because we want that all important back link.
+We all have questions at some point that we Google for an answer.
+So when we do find that place online that answers the question, we are very quick to close that blog and move on to what we were doing before.
+We do it without thinking, even though we are taught especially via internet marketing to comment on blogs but we are only doing this because we want that all important back link.
 Or on the other side we comment on the blogs that we follow as part of a community.
-Well I believe those website and blogs that help us out along the way deserve a thank you.
+Well I believe those blogs that help you out along the way deserve a thank you.

 Is this what the online world is creating, a way of taking what we need when we need it.
-Yet forgetting those who are typing away to solve our problems or answer our questions.
-These website and blogs are doing what they are doing, so we will find the solution and answers at their blog yet when we do get there we take the information and close the blog without a by or leave.
+Yet forgetting those who are typing away to solve your problems or answer your questions.
 It happens to me and it happens to everyone who has an online presence and wants traffic to flow to your place of words.
 We see it in all the tracking software we use on our sites.
-You could see 10 people come to your site and stay there for say 10 minutes each, yet not one comment was left.
+You could see 10 people come to your site and stay there for say 5 minutes each, yet not one comment was left.
 What were they doing there apart from reading and looking at your hard earned effect of words and your effect in getting them there in the first place?

 Now I know that not all places deserve good feedback, should you still leave feedback?
 Well in my opinion yes but ONLY if it is constructive criticism.
 Its hard enough to feel unappreciated of all the hard work you have put in to your site, to then be told it’s a load of rubbish without any details or suggestions of why.
 Words still hurt and we as webmasters are still human with feelings, even if we do try to grow a thick skin.
 By being positive in your constructive criticism and offering some suggestions will allow them you know you are helping which in its self is a good step.

 We want traffic, every man and his dog are telling you their way of getting traffic to your blog yet we are actually missing out on a natural way of getting traffic and links without thinking.
-All the comments you leave should point them back to your personal website or blog, why because when they come to visit they want to read about the person, who took the time to leave a comment not about what’s hot or not on Amazon or eBay.
-It doesn’t cost you a penny to leave a comment but it will make that webmasters day or give them important insights on how to better there blog and in return you will be getting a visit.
+All the comments you leave should point them back to your blog, why because when they come to visit they want to read about the person, who took the time to leave a comment It doesn’t cost you a penny to leave a comment but it will make that webmasters day or give them important insights on how to better there blog and in return you will be getting a visit.
 They do deserve it and remember what goes around comes around.